Graduation Brighton – The Final Test.

 If a sit-down meal with the whole family is your idea of a nightmare, these private dining options might be something to look into.
 Venues tend to offer more flexibility under a private dining booking, and often a buffet choice is provided to slash the price tag of what can be a pricey affair.

 If decadent interior, finger sandwiches, cheesy scones, bite-sized cakes and stunning crockery is more your cup of tea, why not opt for Afternoon Tea after the graduation ceremony.
-Brighton has plenty to offer for all tastes, from the traditional to the dam right mad.
+Brighton has plenty to offer for all tastes, from the traditional to distinctly Brighton.

 Just for drinks